poloclub/argo-scholar/documentations/archived/quickstart.md

 [Launch Argo Scholar](https://poloclub.github.io/argo-scholar/)

-For the purpose of this quick start, we will be working with built-in sample literature network visualizing the [Apolo](https://www.semanticscholar.org/paper/Apolo%3A-making-sense-of-large-network-data-by-rich-Chau-Kittur/42936c2f2f5c8f4152494b94609fb33ec6264b8b) paper citation and reference network.
+For the purpose of this quick start, we will be working with the built-in sample literature network for **Deep Learning**.

 If you have launched Argo Scholar with the above link, this sample network will automatically be displayed.
-If you have launched Argo with another literature network, you can navigate to this network by selecting `Graph -> Load Sample -> Apolo Sample` in the top menu.
+If you have launched Argo with another literature network, you can navigate to this network by selecting `Graph -> Load Sample -> Deep Learning` in the top menu.

 If you are on a device with small screen and cannot see the top menu, you can click the expand button to bring up the full Argo Scholar UI.